AppShell

 Usage

-AppShell is a layout component.
-It can be used to implement a common Header – Navbar – Footer – Aside layout pattern.
-All AppShell components have position: fixed style – they are not scrolled with the page.
+AppShell is a layout component that can be used to implement a common Header / Navbar / Footer / Aside layout pattern.
+All AppShell components have position: fixed style, so they do not scroll with the page.

 Basic AppShell example with header and navbar.
-Navbar is hidden on mobile by default and toggled with the burger button.
+The navbar is hidden on mobile by default and toggled with the burger button.

 import { AppShell, Burger } from '@mantine/core';